-[&]quot;The Traumatized as Traumatizer in Y. El Guindi's Back...."
-Dr Khaled Sirwah writer's studio.
-Such diverse items seen by Khaled as "cover[ing] most people's interests" (16) are Bartlett's reasons for accusing him of "shaping up to be a very unnormal individual" (17).
 It is very natural for any Muslim to keep a copy of the Koran in his house; what is unnatural is the opposite.
 Moreover, if finding the Koran in Khaled's apartment will judge him as a radical Muslim or an extremist, finding a porn magazine defies this supposition.
 The two agents utilize such stuff to both frame Khaled as a radical Muslim and intimidate him into a confession.
 Ahmed Mohammed comments: "As the officials start selecting items, it appears that they intend to twist facts and use whatever they find as evidence against Khaled. ...
-Instead of professional investigation, Bartlett presses on Khaled to convince him that his holdings are suspicious and dangerous even though these items do not assert any political stance or extremist ideology" (169-70).
-When Carl further "hands [Bartlett] a few of the books he selected' such as Getting Your Government's Attention through Unconventional Means, A Manual for the Oppressed, Theater of the Oppressed, Covering Islam, Militant Islam (12), the latter, with stigmatic cynicism, asks Khaled: "Do you feel that oppressed?"
-Dumbfounded by Bartlett's questioning exasperating situation, Khaled justifies keeping such books by replying: "I was a lit major; I read everything" (12).
+Instead of professional investigation, Bartlett presses on Khaled to convince him that his holdings are suspicious and dangerous even though these items do not assert any political stance or extremist ideology" (١٦٩-٧٠).
+When Carl further "hands [Bartlett] a few of the books he selected" such as Getting Your Government's Attention through Unconventional Means, A Manual for the Oppressed, Theater of the Oppressed, Covering Islam, Militant Islam (\), the latter, with stigmatic cynicism, asks Khaled: "Do you feel that oppressed?"
+Dumbfounded by Bartlett's questioning exasperating situation, Khaled justifies keeping such books by replying: "I was a lit major; I read everything" (17).
 Unlike the two agents who strip the text out of its context: "A person is reflected by what he owns.
 It'd be silly to deny that.
 If you walked into my home, or Carl's, you'd find us. ...
-Just as you are here in all this" (12), Khaled, aware that "some of [these books] looks

-Bartlett and Carl build their assumptions of accusing Khaled on the different items found in his studio such as the "picture frame" of "Allah" (2), "the music box" (2), the "Koran" (3), "a periodical" (6), "the computer" (6), "a porn magazine" (9) "two books in Arabic" (11), and "a book on assassins" (13)-a miscellany not eccentric to be found in a suspicious," alerts their attention that these books must be seen in the context of his being a writer who needs "any number of reference books on different subjects.
-That's the context."
-(13).
-Furthermore, Bartlett establishes him as "a left-leaning subversive with Maoist tendencies who has a thing for bestiality and militant Islam" (19), which, in Oana-Celia Gheorghiu's words, "is a telling linguistic representation of the absurdities concocted by the national trauma that the attacks on the World Trade Center ensued-because it takes a traumatized mind to put together such ideologically-diverse aspects in order to create a profile of a suspect or, at the very least, of a person of interest" (55).
+Just as you are here in all this" (17), Khaled, aware that "some of [these books] looks suspicious," alerts their attention that these books must be seen in the context of his being a writer who needs "any number of reference books on different subjects.
+That's the context." (١٣).
+Furthermore, Bartlett establishes him as "a left-leaning subversive with Maoist tendencies who has a thing for bestiality and militant Islam" (19), which, in Oana-Celia Gheorghiu's words, "is a telling linguistic representation of the absurdities concocted by the national trauma that the attacks on the World Trade Center ensued-because it takes a traumatized mind to put together such ideologicallydiverse aspects in order to create a profile of a suspect or, at the very least, of a person of interest" (00).